Fonlogen/react-weather-app/README.md

+# ⚠️ This was my FIRST react app, just to learn! ⚠️

 # Simple Weather App created in ReactJS
 Base created from Create-React-App.
 Scripts to run below.
 This was created as learning purpose, so feel free to edit this and learn something new :D